Prince527GitHub/Swingsonic/README.md

 ## Docker

-To use this with docker, just use this docker-compose but make sure your `config.json` is already setup in your volume.
+To use this with docker, simply employ the following docker-compose.
+Ensure that your config.json file is properly configured within your volume beforehand.

 ```yml
 version: '3'